Liverpool John Moores University2015 League Table Ranking 81

 - One-to-one career information, advice and guidance interviews – LJMU’s World of Work Careers Centre provides a confidential one-to-one service, on all things career-related including how to complete applications forms, write winning CV and decide upon career choice.

-- The Centre for Entrepreneurship is the focal point for business start activity at LJMU, supporting around 1,200 students per year within the curriculum and with over 300 students and graduates on the books receiving business start-up advice.
-The centre offers a flexible co-working option providing space for new businesses to grow within a supportive environment, and giving the entrepreneurs access to expert business planning, development, financial and legal advice as well as mentoring and peer support opportunities from the University’s start-up network 'Branching Out', which also holds a monthly networking event for new businesses.
-This year up to 60 places are available on the Enterprise Fellowship Programme, which is an intensive start-up programme linked to a funding scheme where businesses can pitch for £1,500 upon trading.
+- The Centre for Entrepreneurship is the focal point for business start activity at LJMU, supporting around 1,200 students per year within the curriculum and providing expert business start-up advice to students and graduates.
+Up to 60 places are available on the Enterprise Fellowship Programme, which is an intensive start-up programme linked to a funding scheme where businesses can pitch for £1,500 upon trading.

 - LJMU's dedicated World of Work Careers Centre operates as the hub for all of the University's student employability initiatives, including year round, free career and training sessions and workshops.

 - LJMU has three modern Libraries and the two largest being open 24 hours a day, seven days a week during term.
 Every subject, every topic, every interest is covered in the Learning Resource Centres – in formats ranging from DVD and CD, to journals, satellite TV programmes, magazines, and of course books, both print and electronic.

 - LJMU's virtual learning environment, Blackboard, gives students links to materials such as assignments, lecture notes, useful Internet sites and other multimedia resources.

 - Over 2,000 workstations are available in the Libraries and Student IT Zones.